alihasana/ecoleCMI/README.md

 # ecoleCMI
-Just am html and bootstrap design to create the school management system
+Just an html and bootstrap design to create the school management system